pytorch/torchdynamo/documentation/FAQ.md

 At a high level, the TorchDynamo stack consists of a graph capture from Python code using dynamo and a backend compiler.
 In this example the backend compiler consists of backward graph tracing using AOTAutograd and graph lowering using TorchInductor.
 There are of course many more compilers available here https://github.com/pytorch/torchdynamo/blob/0b8aaf340dad4777a080ef24bf09623f1aa6f3dd/README.md#existing-backend but for this document we will focus on inductor as a motivating example

+Torchdynamo supports training, using AotAutograd to capture backwards:
+1. the `.forward()` graph and `optimizer.step()` is captured by torchdynamo's python evalframe frontend
+2. for each segment of `.forward()` that torchdynamo captures, it uses AotAutograd to generate a backward graph segment
+3. each pair of forward, backward graph are (optionally) min-cut partitioned to save the minimal state between forward/backward
+4. the forward, backward pairs are wrapped in autograd.function modules
+5. usercode calling` .backward()` still triggers eager's autograd engine, which runs each 'compiled backward' graph as if it were one op, also running any non-compiled eager ops' .backward() functions

+Current limitations:
+* DDP and FSDP, which rely on autograd 'hooks' firing between backward ops to schedule communications ops, may be pessimized by having all communication ops scheduled _after_ whole compiled regions of backwards ops (WIP to fix this)

 ## Why is my code crashing?